dalisoft/deco-matcher/README.md

 You can try modify these files

 - `constants.ts`
-- `decoes.ts`
+- `decos.ts`

 ## Desired (example) result

-As default (main / 100%) result we choosed "Deco M4" and desired result could as below
+As default (main / 100%) result we choosed "Deco M4" and maxium ISP speed at 1.000 Mbps, so desired result will be as below

 ```md
 ┌───────┬──────────────┬──────────────────┬─────────────────┬────────────────────────────────────┐